wmclt/pycniospores/README.md

 * performance
   * ☑️ the loop in calculate_forces() should do as little as possible!!
     * ☑️ remove the triple filter -> __BIG improvement!__
-    * don't filter out if too far: just force = 0
+    * ☑️ don't filter out if too far: just force = 0 -> decrease in performance!
   * ☑️ use Vec::with_capacity(usize) instead of Vec::new()
   * ☑️ use crayon for apply_forces()
+  * testing: don't move the spores
   * put force_reach in calibrated_dist
+  * put repulsion_dist in calibrated_dist
 * only show part of universe at a time for a larger universe
   * distinction: _view_ is only __part__ of the _universe_
 * use config file